-First and foremost, an Army officer is a leader.
-The officer plans the work of the organization, assigns tasks to others and sees that the work is accomplished to the highest standard.
-In that regard, an Army officer is similar to a manager in a corporation.
+First, an Army officer is a leader.
+The officer plans the organization's work, assigns tasks to others and sees that the work is done to the highest standard.
+In that regard, an Army officer is like a corporation manager.
 But that is where any comparison to the corporate world ends.
 Even the most junior officer routinely has 40 or more soldiers working directly under his or her control.
 In the corporate world it could take decades for an individual to achieve that level of responsibility.
 Officers do not just issue orders and disappear into the background.

 They lead by example.
-An officer must be willing to personally undertake any task that is assigned to a Soldier.
-The level of integrity and personal conduct required of an officer is quite high - with very good reasons.
-Officers daily make decisions that involve millions of dollars of resources.
+An officer must personally undertake any task assigned to a Soldier.
+The level of integrity and personal conduct needed from an officer is quite high - with incredibly good reasons.
+Officers make decisions daily that involve millions of dollars of resources.
 Their judgment and skill can mean the difference between life and death for the Soldiers they command.
 Over the years, three words have become the hallmark of what it is to be an Army Officer.
 Those three words are Duty, Honor and Country.
 No matter what their specific duties are, or where they serve, these three words embody what it is to be an Army officer.

 We are a people-oriented organization.
 Consequently, leadership and management skills are essential in our training program.
 ROTC provides you with the opportunity to become a college-educated leader and manager.
 You will be employed when you graduate - employed in an organization that offers competitive medical, dental, housing and retirement benefits.
-Let's say you decide to move on after a few years and pursue another profession.
-When you join your friends in the civilian world you will have no problem grasping what they are doing and you will have far greater depth and breadth of experience.
+Let us say you decide to move on after a few years and pursue another profession.
+When you join your friends in the civilian world you will have no problem grasping what they are doing, and you will have far greater depth and breadth of experience.

-They will admire, even envy your exposure, work and travel experience.
+They will admire, even envy your exposure, work, and travel experience.
 Trust us, whatever you decide, the experience you will gain will give you the confidence you need to be a success in college and beyond.
 You will have the edge because employers respect officership - Believe it!

 TO HELP YOU FINANCE YOUR COLLEGE YEARS, ARMY ROTC awards scholarships.
-Army ROTC scholarships pay tuition and required fees, and can be worth as much as \$120,000 or more.
+Army ROTC scholarships pay tuition and required fees and can be worth as much as \$120,000 or more.
 They are awarded on merit - like academic achievements, extracurricular activities, and personal interviews.
-Scholarship winners receive a stipend (\$300 freshman, \$350 sophomore, \$450 junior, \$500 senior) for each academic month plus an allowance for books and other educational items.
+Scholarship winners receive a stipend (\$300 first-year student, \$350 sophomore, \$450 junior, \$500 senior) for each academic month plus an allowance for books and other educational items.
 Contracted Cadets earn a stipend.
 If you are a non-scholarship student, you can still receive the stipend as a contracted cadet during your last two years.
 If you are selected to receive a scholarship, you will have a commitment to the Army after completing the program.
-You can fulfill it by either serving part time in the Army National Guard or Army Reserve, or compete for full time service on active duty.
+You can fulfill it by either serving part time in the Army National Guard or Army Reserve or competing for full time service on active duty.
 The U.S. Army is one of the most culturally diverse organizations in the nation, and Army ROTC is committed to drawing a diverse group of individuals with a broad range of interests.
 As part of this commitment, Army ROTC offers a limited number of scholarships specifically to those individuals who desire to attend a Historically Black College/University (HBCU).